The following guide contains examples and field descriptions for the Order Fulfillment Logic (OFL) user interface.

 • You can choose to enable partial fill if you want to partially fill an order.

-• Leave Max-Splits-Allowed as the default value of 3.
+• Leave the Maximum Splits allowed per order field as the default value of 3.

-This item level rule accounts for all items under /5andshipsitemsunder/5 and ships items under /5 from the nearest retail location.
+This item level rule accounts for all items under 5 dollars and ships items under 5 dollars from the nearest retail location.

 Example 3 - Create a default dropship action